-By Rail – There are three main railway lines: the Northern, running from Tanga to Arusha; the Central (connecting to the North), which runs from Dar es Salaam to Lake Tanganyika at Kigoma and has a northern spur that runs to Lake Victoria at Mwanza; and TAZARA, the Tanzania – Zambia railway service that runs from Dar es Salaam into central Zambia.
+By Rail – There are three main railway lines run by Tanzania Railways Corporation: the Northern, running from Tanga to Arusha; the Central (connecting to the North), which runs from Dar es Salaam to Lake Tanganyika at Kigoma and has a northern spur that runs to Lake Victoria at Mwanza; and TAZARA, the Tanzania – Zambia railway service that runs from Dar es Salaam into central Zambia.
 Train travel is comfortable and reliable, though not as fast as most bus services.

 By Bus – Intercity buses abound, and you can reach almost any town, big or small, by bus.